303 Forge Road S.E.

 Finances

-Alberta Adolescent Recovery Centre is not financially transparent as its financial statements are not available on the website.
+Alberta Adolescent Recovery Centre is not financially transparent as its financial statements are not available on its website.

-This charity report is an update that has been sent to Alberta Adolescent Recovery Centre for review.
+This charity report is an update that has been sent for review to Alberta Adolescent Recovery Centre.
 Changes and edits may be forthcoming.

 Financial Review